-- 1. Demonstrate a minimum cumulative GPA of 3.0. - Submit official documentation demonstrating completion of a four-year bachelor's degree from a regionally-accredited institution of higher education. - 3.
-Pass the California Subject Exam for Teachers (CSET), Multiple Subjects, Tests 1,2,3.
+- 1. Demonstrate a minimum cumulative GPA of 3.0. - 2.
+Submit official documentation demonstrating completion of a four-year bachelor's degree from a regionally-accredited institution of higher education.

 Full-Time Student Teaching (EDUC 493/593)

 Candidates must meet the following prerequisites prior to participation in the full-time student teaching experience.